Skip to content

 Sandbox Limits by Edition

-Enterprise Edition includes 1 Developer sandbox (additional sandboxes can be purchased).
-Unlimited Edition includes 100 Developer, 5 Developer Pro, 5 Partial Copy, and 1 Full Copy.
+Enterprise Edition includes 25 Developer, 1 Developer Pro, and 1 Partial Copy (Full Copy requires separate purchase).
+Unlimited Edition includes 100 Developer, 5 Developer Pro, 1 Partial Copy, and 1 Full Copy.
 Performance Edition is similar to Unlimited.
 Additional sandboxes can be purchased.
 Always verify current limits with the customer’s contract.

 Developer Sandbox